The Best Made-in-USA Standing Desks

-[Editor’s Note June 26, 2020: See our updated article on COVID-19’s Dramatic Effect on the Office Fitness Industry and Standing Desk Suppliers in Particular with regards to further impact on Chinese standing desk producers.
+[Editor’s Note Dec 21, 2020: See our updated articles on COVID-19’s Dramatic Effect on the Office Fitness Industry and Standing Desk Suppliers in Particular and How COVID-19 Reshaped the Office Furniture Industry Overnight with regards to further impact on Chinese standing desk producers.
 The novel coronavirus pandemic is likely going to affect the supply chain and product availability far more than any of the trade war disruptions have to date.]

 [Editor’s Note May 11, 2019: New tariffs on Chinese imports are starting to have a real impact on the office fitness industry as inventories of imported standing desks, converters, ergonomic accessories, etc., that were stockpiled prior to the 10% hike have been completely depleted.
 Inventory that was stockpiled before the May 10th, 2019 increment up to 25% on Chinese goods is now starting to deplete.
 We’ve received notification from many manufacturers that plan to raise their retail prices to compensate for the tariffs in the coming weeks.
 We expect the prices on many China-sourced products to potentially exceed their American-made competitors’.
 At the moment they are closer to parity than they have ever been.]